Apricots During Pregnancy: Nutritional Value And Health Benefits

 Apricots can be included in a variety of dishes such as custard, jam, smoothies, desserts, yogurt, salads, and porridge, or be consumed as fresh juice.
 However, it’s best to follow a dietician’s guidance when including these in your pregnancy diet.

 If you wonder whether fruit intake, such as apricots, during pregnancy is safe, well, it is.
-When taken in fresh or dried forms, apricot is safe and even healthy during pregnancy.
+Whether taken in fresh or dried forms, apricot is safe and one of the best fruits to eat during pregnancy.
 These vitamin-rich fruits have significant quantities of carbs, fiber, calcium, and potassium.
 In addition, they aid in boosting immunity, providing energy, and regulating the expectant mother’s blood pressure.
 However, avoid over-consumption of the fruit and be careful not to consume apricot seeds and kernels as they put you at risk of adverse outcomes during pregnancy.
 If you have further doubts about consuming apricot during pregnancy, do not hesitate to contact your healthcare provider

 Infographic: Potential Benefits And Precautions Of Apricots During Pregnancy